clearskies-py/doc-infra/docs/docs/handlers/callable.md

 callable_demo()
 {% endhighlight %}

 The above example can be [executed via the CLI](/docs/running-examples.html#running-examples-designed-for-the-cli).
 Of course, the CLI handler works just as well in a web context.
-However, a web context requires you to specify the authenticaton method, so you have to explicitly provide the handler and configuration:
+However, a web context requires you to specify the authenticaton method.
+To help with this, there are decorators for every configuration option in the callable handler:

 {% highlight python %}
 import clearskies

+@clearskies.decorators.public()
 def example_callable(test_binding):
     return f'Hello {test_binding}'

 callable_demo = clearskies.contexts.wsgi(
-    {
-        'handler_class': clearskies.handlers.Callable,
-        'handler_config': {
-            'authentication': clearskies.authentication.public(),
-            'callable': example_callable,
+    example_callable,
-        },
-    },
     bindings={
         'test_binding': 'world',
     }